starwit-trainings/csharp-basics/01-setup/Readme.md

     * generate and output a password

 ## Publish Example
-Runnin software with developer tools or from your IDE may be nice, but productive software needs to shipped.
+Running software with developer tools or from your IDE may be nice, but productive software needs to shipped.
 Thus it is necessary to create shippable packages.
 This example has no actual functionality, but will demonstrate, how you can package your solution.

 As usual running the solution works like this: